coredns/coredns.io/content/blog/coredns-1.3.1.md

 +++

 We are pleased to announce the [release](https://github.com/coredns/coredns/releases/tag/v1.3.1) of CoreDNS-1.3.1!
-This is a fairly small release that allows us to announcing some backwards incompatible changes in the *next* (1.4.0) release:
+This is a fairly small release that allows us to announce some backwards incompatible changes in the *next* (1.4.0) release:

  *  The `upstream` directive used in various plugin will start to *default* to the coredns process